mas-bandwidth/gafferongames/content/post/client_server_connection.md

 Clearly this is a solved problem. **The game industry uses UDP.**

 So what's going on?
 Why do so many games build their own custom network protocol over UDP instead of TCP?
-What is it about the specific use case of multiplayer games that makes a custom protocol on top of UDP such a slam dunk?
+What is it about the specific use case of multiplayer gaming that makes a custom protocol built on top of UDP such a slam dunk?

 ## Justification for using UDP instead of TCP